wongwil/wongwil.github.io/_posts/2024-04-18-best-time-to-buy-and-sell-stocks.md

 Note that buying on day 2 and selling on day 1 is not allowed because you must buy before you sell.

 ### Solution (C++)
-Clearly we go from left to right.
+Clearly, we go from left to right in the array.
 The way to tackle this problem is to look at two cases: (1) If the next day has a larger price and (2) if the next day has a lower price.
-If price stays the same, trivial case, don't do anything at all.
+If price stays the same, simply don't do anything at all.
-- (1) easy case, we update our max_profit (if profit is larger than previous).
+- (1) the easy case: we update our max_profit (if profit is larger than previous).
 - (2) in case of a lower price, it's definitely better to "buy" this stock instead of the older one, as for ANY new price coming, it's always better to have a lower buy price for maximum profit.

 That's it!